Home·Injury Recovery

 True recovery means not just healing from your injury, but preventing it from happening again.
 This requires addressing why you got injured in the first place.
 Was it a structural imbalance?
 A movement compensation?
 An accumulated pattern that finally broke down?
 We investigate these factors and address them systematically.

 Many clients find they move better after recovery than they did before their injury.
 The injury forced attention to patterns that needed addressing anyway.
-By addressing these comprehensively, we don't just restore function-we optimize it.
+By addressing these comprehensively, we do not just restore function.
+We optimize it.
 You return to activity not just healed, but improved.

-We respect appropriate healing timelines and never push your body beyond what's safe.
-If you're in acute injury stages or post-surgical recovery, we'll work conservatively and progressively.
-Our goal is supporting your body's healing process, not forcing change before you're ready.
-We'll adapt our approach to your specific situation and recovery stage.
+We respect appropriate healing timelines and never push your body beyond what is safe.
+If you are in acute injury stages or post-surgical recovery, we will work conservatively and progressively.
+Our goal is supporting your body's healing process, not forcing change before you are ready.
+We will adapt our approach to your specific situation and recovery stage.

 The combination of medical care, physical therapy, and structural work often produces the best outcomes.
 Each addresses different aspects of recovery: medical care manages the injury itself, physical therapy strengthens and rehabilitates, and structural work addresses the broader patterns that affect recovery and function.
 Together, they support complete healing.